JonasErtl/LaserShooter/README.md

 ## Transforming picture coordinates to Laser movement
 SSH into your Rasperry Pi `cd` into the Servo Controll Directory and run `sudo pigpiod` to set up hardwaregenerated pwm signals.
 Then to test the servo run `python3 Servo_test.py`

-Hab ich grade kein Bock mir Gedanken zu mache aber irgedwie vielleicht mit tracking markern und dann irgendwie umrechnen keine Ahnung

 ## Server Communication
 The transport of data happens between the pi and a more powerful computer.
 The server and client programms can be found in the `Communication` Directory but are not called from there.
 The client program is startet at the same time as the FaceRecogniton starts.
 The server is started together with the Servo Movement program.

-## Coordinate Conversion
-This is a program which is supposed to convert the left hand based coordinate system into a center based one, which the servos can work with.